Who’s Better at Downtime Communication: IT or Marketing?

 - Acted quickly

-Not every issue will require a remedy plan (some are small enough “bumps” in the road that a post-mortem issue report will more than suffice), but for major issues, you should model your communication after a plan like the above.
+Not every issue will require a remedy plan (some are small enough “bumps” in the road that a post-mortem issue report will more than suffice).
+However, for major issues, you should model your communication after a plan like the one above from TurboTax.
 With IT focused on resolving the issue, you’ll want to task another team with timely communication.

 Downtime Communication from Marketing